CESNET/GPUJPEG/README.md

 **Note**: _(low mem)_ above means that the card didn't have sufficient memory to encode or decode the picture.

-Following measurements were performed on _GTX 3080_ only:
+Following measurements were performed on _RTX 3080_ only:

 |              quality             | 10 | 20 | 30 | 40 | 50 | 60 | 70 | 80 | 90 | 100 |
 |----------------------------------|----|----|----|----|----|----|----|----|----|-----|